 The ligand displacement

-The ligand alignment restraints
+The ligand alignment restraints and other restraints

 There are aspects specific to absolute binding free energy estimation (ABFE) and aspects specific to relative binding free energy estimation (RBFE).
 We will assume ABFE to start and go from there.

-Binding Site Definition
+The Binding Site Definition

 While it is still required in theory, the definition of the binding site is less of a concern for most relative binding free energy (RBFE) calculations.
 If the ligands in the pair are strong binders, they are unlikely to leave the binding site even if they are not restrained to it.
 In these cases, it is relatively safe to skip the definition of the binding site.
 (If you do not add binding site restraints and see one of the ligands leave the binding site, it is safe to assume that the ligand in question is a non-binder.)
 If specified, AToM's RBFE protocol imposes binding site restraining potentials to the first ligand in the binding site and to the second ligand in the solvent.
 The restraining potential in the solvent is the same as the one for the binding site but translated by the displacement vector h (see below).

 Example of the definition of the binding site of the Estrogen Receptor α.
 The center of the binding site (blue ball) is the center of mass of the chosen Cα atoms (gray balls).
 The reference atom of the ligand (gree ball) is restrained within the yellow circle.